robertu94/libpressio/README.md

 `pressio_metrics.h`     | A set of metrics to run while compressors run `pressio_io.h`     | An extension header that provides methods to load or store data from/to persistent storage

-All of these are included by the convience header `libpressio.h`.
+All of these are included by the convenience header `libpressio.h`.

+There is also a C++ interface that can be bound in `libpressio_ext/cpp/libpressio.h` which provides access to unstable features and the ability to extend the library.

 You can pick up the more advanced features as you need them.

-You can also find more examples in `test/` or in the [LibPressio intresting scripts collection](https://github.com/robertu94/libpressio-interesting-scripts) which catalogs intresting higher-level use cases.
+You can also find more examples in `test/` or in the [LibPressio interesting scripts collection](https://github.com/robertu94/libpressio-interesting-scripts) which catalogs interesting higher-level use cases.

 ## Supported Compressors and Metrics

-Libpressio provides a number of builtin compressor and metrics modules.
+LibPressio provides a number of builtin compressor and metrics modules.
 All of these are **disabled by default**.
 They can be enabled by passing the corresponding `LIBPRESSIO_HAS_*` variable to CMake.

-Additionally, Libpressio is extensible.
+Additionally, LibPressio is extensible.
 For information on writing a compressor plugin see [Writing a Compressor Plugin](docs/WritingACompressorPlugin.md) For information on writing a metrics plugin see [Writing a Metrics Plugin](docs/WritingAMetricsPlugin.md)

 ### Compressor Plugins

-1st party compressors plugins can be found in [src/plugins/compressors](https://github.com/robertu94/libpressio/tree/master/src/plugins/compressors)
+First party compressors plugins can be found in [src/plugins/compressors](https://github.com/robertu94/libpressio/tree/master/src/plugins/compressors)

 See the [compressor settings page](build/Compressors.md) for information on how to configure them.

 ### Metrics Plugins

-1st party compressors plugins can be found in [src/plugins/metrics](https://github.com/robertu94/libpressio/tree/master/src/plugins/metrics)
+First party compressors plugins can be found in [src/plugins/metrics](https://github.com/robertu94/libpressio/tree/master/src/plugins/metrics)

 See the [metrics results page](build/Metrics.md) for information on what they produce

 ### IO Plugins

-1st party compressors plugins can be found in [src/plugins/io](https://github.com/robertu94/libpressio/tree/master/src/plugins/io)
+First party compressors plugins can be found in [src/plugins/io](https://github.com/robertu94/libpressio/tree/master/src/plugins/io)

 See the [io settings page](build/IO.md) for information on how to configure them